Kydang2204/Trial-nestjs-app/README.md

 - Researching about decorator.

 **8/7**
-- Researching controller and create a simple controller with 5 functions get all users, get one user, post, put, delete user.
-- Install eslint.
-- Push up github with 01/controller branch.
+- Init nestjs, creating simple controller of user and config eslint.